Case Studies

 The group is able to give all of their auction committee members access to the site so that they can enter items and donor information as the information is made available and everyone is able to see exactly what has been received.

-They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online registration and ticket purchases.
-By connecting a Stripe.com credit card processing account they are able to collect payments for the ticket purchases up-front, and also capture credit card information for bidders who register online.
+They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online Purchase/Registration 2019 and ticket purchases.
+By connecting their Stripe.com credit card processing account, they are able to collect payments for the ticket purchases up-front and also capture credit card information for bidders who register online.

-A local nonprofit hosts an elaborate gala each spring which features a live and silent auction as part of the evening festivities.
-There are a smaller number of high value items, around 30 silent and a 20 live, but along with raise-the-paddle donations and ticket sales, they expect to raise a bit more than $100K.
+A local non-profit hosts an elaborate gala each spring which features a live, and silent, auction as part of the evening festivities.
+There are a smaller number of high value items, around 30 silent and 20 live, and along with raise-the-paddle donations and ticket sales, they expect to raise a bit more than $100K.

 The group needs access for the committee members as registered users.
 They are able to enter the items that have been donated and keep track of the donors.

-Because the event is fully online bidders are able to place proxy bids and have the system manage their bid to ensure they stay the high bidder as long as possible.
+Because the event is fully online, bidders are able to use Proxy Bidding and have the system manage their bid to ensure they stay the high bidder as long as possible.

-Since people will be collecting their items on-site there is no need for credit card integration, they will simply be accepting cash and check payments during pick-up.
+Since people will be collecting their items on-site, there is no need for credit card integration as the organizing committee will simply be accepting cash, and check, payments during pick-up.